Qustodio Review: Quick Expert Summary

 I’m really happy with Qustodio’s web app — the interface is really simple to navigate, so you never feel lost using it.
 From the main window, you can pick which child to monitor, add a new child profile, or add new devices with just a few clicks.

 And when you check a child’s profile, all information is presented in a very easy-to-understand way.
-It’s really easy to check and scroll through the activity reports, and you can set up new app and site restrictions in seconds — for example, it didn’t take me more than 10 seconds to add and block a new website.
+It’s really simple to check and scroll through the activity reports, and you can set up new app and site restrictions in seconds — for example, it took me 10 seconds to add and block a new website.
 And I especially like the small question mark icons, which provide you with detailed, helpful explanations for certain features and settings.

 I also like that the web app provides great security, as it automatically logs you out of your account after a few minutes of inactivity — so your kids can’t increase screen time or lift restrictions while you’re away from your device.